About Sound K9

 His personal experience with his dog, Tyson, a once-under-socialized pup, ignited his passion for training.
 Dave's dedication and compassionate approach led to Tyson's remarkable improvement, showcasing his ability to work with challenging cases.
 As a dog boarder, he has earned a stellar reputation for providing a safe and nurturing environment, consistently receiving top ratings and reviews from clients.

 Dave continues to learn and grow in the field, always eager to explore new techniques and insights.
-His goal is to prevent dogs from ending up in shelters by empowering owners with the skills to manage their pets' behaviors effectively.
-Dave's blend of academic knowledge and practical experience makes him a promising and passionate dog trainer and boarder.
+Using his blend of academic knowledge and practical experience his goal is to prevent dogs from ending up in shelters by empowering owners with the skills to develop positive relationships with their pets.